-The Best Thing I Ever Ate so far this summer!
+Prairie Garden Summer Salad: The Best Thing I Ever Ate!

 I bought a tub of peas from Prairie Gardens Adventure Farms and enjoyed shelling them, thinking of the salad!
 The snow peas are also a great addition and I have enjoyed them often in salads cut like this.

 This it is a salad you do not want to dress until just prior to eating.
 Another lesson learned.
-It looses a level of vibrancy.
+It loses a level of vibrancy.